Davy Crockett timeline from 1786 to 1836 and beyond

 “We pursued them until we got near the house, when we saw a squaw sitting in the door, and she placed her feet against the bow she had in her hand, and then she took an arrow, and raising her feet, she drew with all her might, and let fly at us, and she killed a man…his death so enraged us all, that she was fired on, and had at least twenty balls blown through her.
 This was the first man I ever saw shot with a bow and arrow.
 We now shot them like dogs; and then set the house on fire, and burned it up with the forty-six warriors in it.”

-David Crockett spends the rest of the war fighting hunger just as much as he fights the Red Sticks.
+Davy Crockett spends the rest of the war fighting hunger just as much as he fights the Red Sticks.

 In this period of American history, the decentralized nature of the military meant that the soldiers were forced to fend for themselves.
 Crockett recounts more than one story where he and his companions merely starve to death.

-David Crockett misses the decisive battle of Horseshoe Bend that virtually ends the conflict with the Creek Indians.
+Davy Crockett misses the decisive battle of Horseshoe Bend that virtually ends the conflict with the Creek Indians.
 During this battle, Andrew Jackson will earn his reputation as a brutally effective general.
 Sam Houston, a Tennessean who ran away from home and had up until this time lived with the Cherokee Indians, would also become a war hero and later a political supporter of Andrew Jackson.

 Chapter 7 - End of War with British Empire